petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-users.md

 1. Click *Add* (![Add Button](../../images/icon-add.png)).

-1. Select an *account* to associate with user.
+1. Select an *account* to associate with a user.

 1. Fill in the necessary information for this new user.